minvws/nl-covid19-notification-app-website/_questions/tr/20-wat-regelt-de-wet-over-de-app.md

 layout: content
 index: 6
 set: 4
-published: true
-title: Wat regelt de wet over de app?
-published: false
+title: What does the law say about the app?
 summary:
 lang: tr
 categories: